A Guide to Our Kitten Adoption Process

 All the information about food, treats, litter, toys and etc I will send you by e-mail closer to the release date.
 All kittens are different and even siblings have different digestion.
 Sometimes I have to change food if I see that someone has digestive issues.
 There can be many factors.
 Sometimes the manufacturers of the pet food change the formula or method of meat processing and the kitten’s body rejects it.
 Sometimes after vaccination kittens lose their appetites and I offer them something new because I cannot allow them to lose weight, as there is a neutering/spaying surgery ahead.

-Every 3-4 weeks we update pictures of the kittens on our website.
-You will be notified about it via email notifications.
-Please note that in the pictures kittens look bigger than they are in real life.
-The normal weight range for kittens is: 1 month old 300-500gr, 2 months old 600-1000gr, 3 months old 900-1500gr.
-After 3 months old kittens gain weight more slowly.
+We update the kittens' pictures on our website every 3-4 weeks.
+You will receive email notifications when new photos are available.
+Please note that kittens may appear larger in the pictures than they are in real life.
+The normal weight range for kittens is as follows: 1 month old – 300-500g, 2 months old – 600-1000g, and 3 months old – 900-1500g.
+After 3 months, kittens tend to gain weight more slowly.

 You can follow us on Instagram and Facebook, where I post videos of kittens.